Black Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The Verdict: Will the real Black Card please stand up?
 A role call is needed in light of how slang is being manipulated to cost consumers money.
 The truth is the real Black Card that celebrities flash and rappers namedrop doesn’t even have “Black” in its name.
-That’s actually the American Express Centurion Card, and it’s available on an invitation-only basis to extremely high-spenders.
+That’s actually the American Express Centurion Card (American Express is a WalletHub partner), and it’s available on an invitation-only basis to extremely high-spenders.

 But let’s be clear: Airport-lounge access is the only benefit you’ll receive that you can’t get from a card with no annual fee.
 So how much is that particular feature worth to you?
 Probably not much more than the $99 per year that your complimentary LOUNGE CLUB membership would cost if purchased separately, let alone five times that amount.